-If your home has minor repair issues go ahead and fix them before you calculate you home’s value.
+If your home has minor repair issues, go ahead and fix them before you calculate your home’s value.
 A fresh coat of paint can do wonders too!

 Amy Anderson, an agent with Davidson Realty, Inc. in St. Augustine, Florida, interviewed by US News, stated, “Someone will pay $15,000 more for a well-kept house that’s move-in ready than they will for a house that needs $5,000 worth of work.”

-The size and layout of the home is important too.
+The size and layout of the home are important too.
 Manufactured homes are a perfect size for the hottest trend in housing – small homes.